MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/repair-sharepoint-server-subscription-edition.md

 11. Click **Next**.
 12. If prompted to automatically start or reset services, click **Yes**.
 13. In the Modify server farm Settings page, select **Do not disconnect from this server farm** and then click Next.
-14. If prompted whether to modify the SharePoint Central Administration web application settings, select **No, this machine will continue to host the web site** and then click **Next**.
+14. If prompted whether to modify the SharePoint Central Administration web application settings, select **No, this machine will continue to host the web site** and then, click **Next**.
-15. In the Completing the SharePoint Products Configuration Wizard page, click **Next** to begin the repair operation.
+15. Click **Next** to begin the repair operation.
 16. After the repair operation has finished, click **Finish**.

-## Reparation on Windows Server Core
+## Repair on Windows Server Core

-1. Run SharePoint setup (setup.exe) from your "\Program Files\Common Files\Microsoft Shared\SERVER16\Server Setup Controller" directory with the following parameters:
+1. Run SharePoint setup `setup.exe`from your "\Program Files\Common Files\Microsoft Shared\SERVER16\Server Setup Controller" directory with the following parameters:
 - /config <config file> (Where <config file> is the path to your writable config.xml file)
 - /repair OSERVER
-- For example: "$env:CommonProgramFiles\Microsoft Shared\SERVER16\Server Setup Controller\setup.exe" /config "C:\SharePoint Files\config.xml" /repair OSERVER
+- For example: `$env:CommonProgramFiles\Microsoft Shared\SERVER16\Server Setup Controller\setup.exe/config C:\SharePoint Files\config.xml/repair OSERVER`
 2. Once SharePoint setup has completed, reboot your test server.
-3. Run the following SharePoint PowerShell cmdlets with their appropriate parameters to repair the server in the farm.
+3. Run the following SharePoint PowerShell `cmdlets` with their appropriate parameters to repair the server in the farm.
 - Install-SPHelpCollection -All
 - Initialize-SPResourceSecurity
 - Install-SPService